An immersive 2-day forum for anyone interested in the complexities of mental and emotional health from lived experience perspectives.

 This special project explores self-injury and silencing, and the implications of this in the larger context of societal silencing and blame around trauma and abuse.
 An installation at the Forum will provide a space to cut through silence and explore self-injury openly.
 Cushions and pillows stand in for bodies, each one bringing a unique history of violence.
 Visitors will be invited to engage with the cushions and pillows in any way they choose: injure them, heal or tend to them, hold them, speak to them, read them, write on them, destroy them or love them.
 People can also contribute and interact with the space from an online portal or share them on social media using the hashtag #slicesilence.

 Conversation circles will be held during the forum, facilitated by Indigo.
 Guests will be invited to openly explore experiences of self-injury, silence and injustice while interacting with the installation.
 The conversations aim to give voice to experiences around self-injury that are normally silenced rather than being welcomed or heard.
 More info

-The Forum will include two escape rooms–a quiet space and an activity space, designed by Rebecca Moran guided by a consumer survey.
-Activities will include art therapy sessions and massage.
+The Forum will include two escape rooms–A quiet one for time out or listening to a soothing meditation and a not-so-quiet one space for chat and more active pursuits.
+Designed by Rebecca Moran guided by a consumer survey.
 Please access the survey to input into this process HERE